PacificBiosciences/FALCON/docs/faq.rst

 For a variety of FALCON-Unzip assemblies, here is the distribution of haplotype divergence for unzipped regions.
 Each haplotig was aligned to the corresponding primary contig with `nucmer <https://github.com/mummer4/mummer>`_, filtered with delta-filter and divergence was estimated with show-choords.
+(Data credits to John Williams, Tim Smith, Paolo Ajmone-Marsan, David Hume, Erich Jarvis, John Henning, Dave Hendrix, Carlos Machado, and Iago Hale).

 .. image:: media/unzippedHapDiv.png